 - Check that the lights turn on and off and check that plug sockets are not coming loose from the wall.

 - There should be no frayed or exposed cables or wires.

 - Check there are Residual Current Devices (RCDs) protecting all circuits.
 (An RCD is a safety device that switches off electricity automatically if there is a fault.)

-It is illegal for landlords to let a property to more people than the property can safely house.
+It is illegal for landlords to let a property to more people than it is suitable for.
 Overcrowding can cause accidents and the spread of contagious disease, and can prevent quick and safe exit in the event of a fire.

-- Should make sure there is an adequate area for sleeping; and that kitchen, bathroom, living or other recreational spaces are sufficient for the number of occupants.
+- Make sure that rooms for sleeping and the kitchen, bathroom, living or other recreational spaces are sufficient for the number of occupants.

-- Walk through the property and see if there is enough room for each person to have a bed and furniture.
+- Walk through the property and see if there is enough room for each person who will live there.

 - Make sure there are adequate kitchen and bathroom facilities for the number of occupants.
 Look for a suitable area where you can cook and prepare food.

-- Should make sure that windows, doors or other points of entry are properly secured.
+- Make sure that windows, doors or other points of entry can be properly secured.